bubblecloud/ilves/README.md

 Ilves
 =====

-Ilves is a lean Java web site development framework.
+Ilves is a lean Java web site development framework based on Vaadin framework.
 Ilves provides advanced security functions in addition to host of  other useful features.
 It is perfect for crafting user interfaces for low budget company tools and DIY projects without sacrificing user experience.

 Demo is available at Heroku: